OUR PARISH MISSION STATEMENT:

 Sunday: 8 am, 10am, 5 pm

-followed by Prayers of: International Rosary on Monday, Holy Hour of Reparation including Rosary on Tuesday, and Rosary Prayers on Thursday and Friday)
+followed by Prayers of: International Rosary (Monday), Holy Hour of Reparation Rosary (Tuesday), and Rosary (Thursday and Friday)

 Wednesday: 6 pm

 preceded by Our Mother of Perpetual Help Devotions, and followed by Adoration until 7:30 pm Benediction

 Monday, Tuesday, Thursday and Friday: following Mass until all are heard

 Saint Martha Parish has purchased a gift for you - enjoy a free subscription to formed.org, an incredible online gateway to the best Catholic content, all in one place!